KKKKKATHY/sit725-2021-t3-prac7/README.md

 Manage all server API by the MVC folder (controllers, routes and services).

-All the data is save on the database.
+All the data is save on the MongoDB (cats image, details and users booking details).
 The dbConnection.js is for the database connection.